codeforequity-at/botium-connector-alexa-avs/README.md

 The Alexa skill to test doesn't have to be published - it can be tested while still in "development mode", making this connector the perfect choice for __Continuous Testing in CI Pipelines__.

 ## Requirements
+For Text-To-Speech and Speech-To-Text, this connector currently supports cloud services by Amazon and Google.
+You only have to configure one of them.

 ### Node.js v10
 Node.js v8 required, but Node.js v10 recommended because Http2 module of Node.js (AVS uses HTTP2)